Marie Stopes: Early life and education

 Stopes was born in Edinburgh.
 Her father, Henry Stopes, was a brewer, engineer, architect and palaeontologist from Colchester.
 Her mother was Charlotte Carmichael Stopes, a Shakespearean scholar and women's rights campaigner from Edinburgh.
 At six weeks old, her parents took Stopes from Scotland; the family stayed briefly in Colchester then moved to London, where in 1880 her father bought 28 Cintra Park in Upper Norwood.
 Both of her parents were members of the British Association for the Advancement of Science, where they had met.
 At an early age, she was exposed to science and was taken to meetings where she met the famous scholars of the day.
 At first, she was home-schooled, but from 1892 to 1894 she attended St George's School for Girls in Edinburgh.
 Stopes was later sent to the North London Collegiate School, where she was a close friend of Olga Fröbe-Kapteyn.
 One of her teachers Clotilde von Wyss was very fond of her.

 Stopes primarily focused on her science career in her 20s and 30s.
 Stopes attended the University of London in 1900, at University College London as a scholarship student, where she studied botany and geology; she graduated with a first class B.Sc. in 1902 after only two years by attending both day and night schools at Birkbeck, University of London.

-Stopes' father died in 1902 leaving her family in financial ruin.
+Stopes's father died in 1902 leaving her family in financial ruin.
 Her palaeobotany professor, Francis Oliver, took her under his wing and hired her as his research assistant in early 1903.
 This is what sparked her interest in palaeobotany, building a platform to begin her career.